KevinGuillaume/my_site/README.md

 Keno Kozie: Not public :/ only for company access

 Designed and created by me.
-Definetly an easy template to fork so feel free to do so!